agent-kdubb/YouTube-Minimal/README.md

 ## Project Description

-YouTube Minimal uses a youtube API to provide users with a new minimilistic platform to minimize distractions.
-Users can perform actions in thois application such as, filtering videos by category, searching videos by name, or filter videos by creator.
+YouTube Minimal uses a YouTube API to provide users with a new minimalistic platform to minimize distractions.
+Users can perform actions in this application, such as filtering videos by category, searching videos by name, or filtering videos by creator.
 The application features a main dashboard page, video card view, and creator page view.

 ## Repository Links